🐕 Cavalier Chihuahua Mix (Chilier Dog) The Guide (+ Pictures)

 A nice daily walk or two should be plenty to get them stimulated both physically and mentally, but taking them to the dog park can help peak their activity levels if you're up for it.
 Just keep an eye on your Chilier at all times because they are quite petite, so they could be intimidated by larger dogs and consequently end up hurt in a scuffle.

-Is the Cavalier Chihuahua Mix right for you?
+Is it the Chilier right for you?

 The Cavalier Chihuahua Mix is truly living its best life when it's being spoiled with love and attention.
 They are incredibly social creatures, so if you're the type of person who spends a lot of time at home with your dog, then the Chilier could be your perfect match.

-Cavalier Chihuahua Mixes are a good fit for first-time dog owners
+Great for first-time dog owners

 Owning a Chihuahua Cavalier mix is an excellent choice for those just entering into the world of being a dog parent.